 An essential part of agile work is learning.
 Agile workers are knowledge workers who bring their mental models in contact with reality.
-The agile worker does exist because of discrepancies between theory and reality and because insights can be gained through these discrepancies.
 If the theory is not questioned by reality, if whether model nor reality play a role, then there is no learning.
 Then work does not require the quest for suitable solutions and work can be done by following instructions.

 The agile worker is searching for insights.
 If insights should have a meaning, they lead to decisions.
 This is a further characteristic of the agile worker: she makes decisions.

 The agile worker is acting best inside of a system where decisions will be taken at the level with most profound insights and not necessarily at the level with the most formal power.

 Do not move information to authority.
 Move the authority to where the information lives.
 [Marquet 2012:49]

 Such kind of authority is a central part of the leadership process in agile organizations.
 It also means the ability to take risks, to change the organization and to develop.
 This is not primarily to reduce the work of managers but to come to the best possible decisions [Appelo 2011:114].

 Now self-organization, in dissociation to centralized control, comes into play.
 Jurgen Appelo very clearly shows that most things in this world come along without a central controlling instance [Appelo 2011:99].
 The functioning of life is self-organized.
 The origin of species, of the world, went well without management and will go ahead even without management.
 With that background we have to realize that masterminded, centrally controlled large organizations are the exception and not the normal case.
 The thought is valuable, that self-organization of teams, which is of such importance in agile procedures, is the default behavior.